 Surface Water Monitoring

-The Pajaro Valley Water Management Agency conducts monthly surface water quality checks at the monitoring sites shown on this map.
+The Pajaro Valley Water Management Agency conducts regular surface water quality checks at the monitoring sites shown on this map.
 Data collected helps the agency’s hydrologists in their work to maintain water quality throughout the basin.

 There are three main watersheds located inside the Agency boundaries, which are the Corralitos Creek Watershed, the Carneros Creek Watershed, and the Watsonville/Harkins Slough Complex.
 The Pajaro River Watershed extends east of the Agency into San Benito County and is 1,200 square miles in size.
 The area contributing to the flow in the Pajaro River is much larger than all of the local watersheds combined.
 PVWMA monitors the surface water in the watersheds for electrical conductivity, calcium concentration, magnesium concentration, sodium concentration, chloride concentration, carbonate and bi-carbonate concentration, sulfate concentration, boron concentration, nitrate concentration, iron concentration, manganese concentration, potassium concentration, turbidity, and in select locations pesticides and fertilizers.